george-labs/george-backend-hiring/docs/assumptions.md

 Unique words would be considered case-insensitive. so `Humpty humpty` is 1 unique word Hyphens are considered separators, so they behave as if they were whitespaces. `Humpty--Dumpty` is 2 words Hyphens at the beginning and end of a word are still not invalidating the word itself. `--Dumpty-` is 1 word

+## Iteration 5

+Now the hyphen character don't act as a separator, but rather a special character allowed in the word Multiple hyphens inside one word are still not breaking the word validity. `Humpty--Dumpty` is 1 word The same for hyphens in the front/back of the word. `--Dumpty-` is 1 word Hyphenation characters are not part of the uniqueness check, so `Humpty-Dumpty and HumptyDumpty are equal` is 4 unique words